hpesoj/gsl-pointers/PROPOSAL.md

 auto p = get_pointer(ii); // `decltype(p)` is `int*`
 ```

 Current standard library smart pointer types `unique_ptr` and `shared_ptr` both provide a `get` member function to serve this purpose.
-We were concerned that the name `get` for a function returning a raw pointer would be both insufficiently descriptive for a type whose name does not contain the suffix `_ptr` (see the ["Naming" section](#design/naming)), and have unexpected behaviour for a type which is likely to be initialized from `T&` rather than `T*`, especially for users who are familiar with `reference_wrapper`, whose `get` function returns `T&`:
+We were concerned that the name `get` for a function returning a raw pointer would be both insufficiently descriptive for a type whose name does not contain the suffix `_ptr` (see [Naming](#design/naming)), and have unexpected behaviour for a type which is likely to be initialized from `T&` rather than `T*`, especially for users who are familiar with `reference_wrapper`, whose `get` function returns `T&`:

 ```c++
 int i = {};